 FAQ #1: What is the difference between a blog and an article in SEO?

 The main difference between an SEO article and an SEO blog post is the purpose and format of the content.
 SEO articles are usually standalone content pieces that are longer and more detailed than SEO blog posts.
-The purpose of an SEO article is to offer expert insights, while SEO blog posts are part of an ongoing conversation with the audience.
+The purpose of an SEO article is to offer expert insights, while SEO blog writing formats are more like an ongoing conversation with the audience.